marcduiker/building-a-resilient-workflow-with-durable-functions/labs/01_creating_a_function_project.md

 - Storage Account (AzureWebJobsStorage): `Storage Emulator`
 - Authentication level: `Function`

+#### NuGet Packages

+First let's have a look at the NuGet packages in the new project, the following packages should be present:

+- `Microsoft.NET.Sdk.Functions` version `3.0.3` (there are some issues with `3.0.4`).
+- `Microsoft.Azure.WebJobs.Extensions.Http` version `3.0.2`(this is required for using the Http Trigger).

+#### Function code

+Now let's have a look at the boilerplate function code.
 Depending on the IDE, the default Http Trigger function will look something like this:

 ```csharp
 public static class Function1